Dino-Kupinic/dino-kupinic.dev/content/project/peekaboo.md

 Peekaboo is a simple nginx log viewer that allows you to view your nginx logs in a user-friendly way.
 It is built with React and Bun, and is designed to be fast and lightweight.

+### Why?

+I wanted to create a simple tool that would allow me to view my nginx logs in real-time, without having to use the command line.
+I also wanted to learn more about Bun, and this project was a great way to do that.

+### Features

+- Real-time log viewing with WebSocket support
+- Runs on Bun for blazingly fast performance
+- Modern UI built with ShadCN

+### Status

+Heavily work in progress (as of 19.06.2025)